biancamika/digital-garden/content/2. Literature Notes/The Dark Forest Theory of the Internet - Literature Notes.md

 #literaturenotes
 ### The Dark Forest Theory of the Internet
 #internet #social #people
-- This is based on Liu Ciuxin's [[The Three Body Problem]] about the universe.
+- This is based on Liu Ciuxin's [[3.
+Permanent Notes/The Three Body Problem]] about the universe.
 	- A universe consisting of 3 solar-type stars orbiting each other in an ==unstable three-body system==.
 		- One Earth is being passed among them, and subjected to suffering extremes of heat and cold.
 This results in repeated destruction of intelligent civilizations.
 > from author Liu Ciuxin’s The Three Body Problem, about the universe